t0m45DEV/Trace-Engine/README.md

 ## Contributing

-Contributing are welcome!
+Contributing is welcome!
 Open an issue or submit a PR to improve functionality, add features, or fix bugs.